Nepal at Glance, sharpen your I.Q! Know about the basics of Nepal!

 Population of Nepal

-As per census survey of UN conducted in 2010, the population of Nepal is 27.8 million.
+As per the census survey of the UN conducted in 2021, the population of Nepal is 30.03 million.

 68 years for men and 70 years for women

-Nepal is a landlocked country therefore there is no any direct access to Nepal through water route.
-It lies in between two powerful nations India and China.
-China lies to north while India lies to east, west and south of Nepal.
+Nepal is a landlocked country; therefore, there is no direct access to Nepal through a water route.
+It lies between two powerful nations, India and China.
+China lies to the north, while India lies to the east, west, and south of Nepal.
 Nepal shares an open border with India.
 Nepal’s geography varies as we move from flat plains in Terai to lush hills to towering mountains in the mountainous region.
-Amongst ten highest peaks in the world, Nepal owns eight!
+Amongst the 14th highest peaks in the world, Nepal owns eight!

 Nepal is a multicultural and multilingual nation.
 However, the national language of the country is Nepal.
-But as you travel to the different regions of Nepal, you will find variety in language, culture and lifestyle of people.
+But as you travel to the different regions of Nepal, you will find variety in the language, culture, and lifestyle of people.

 The climate of Nepal can be classified into four different types: